Morning glory: Cultivation

+Crop

+Ipomoea aquatica is most commonly grown in east, south, and southeast Asia.
+It flourishes naturally in waterways, and requires little if any care.
+It is used extensively in Indonesian, Burmese, Thai, Lao, Cambodian, Malay, Vietnamese, Filipino, and Chinese cuisine, especially in rural or kampung (village) areas.
+The vegetable is also extremely popular in Taiwan, where it grows well.
+During the Japanese occupation of Singapore in World War II, the vegetable grew remarkably easily in many areas, and became a popular wartime crop.

 Invasive species

 In some places, such as Australian bushland, some species of morning glories develop thick roots and tend to grow in dense thickets.
 They can quickly spread by way of long, creeping stems.
 By crowding out, blanketing, and smothering other plants, morning glory has turned into a serious invasive weed problem.

 In parts of the US, species such as Calystegia sepium (hedge bindweed), Ipomoea purpurea (common morning glory) and Ipomoea indica (blue morning glory) have shown to be invasive.

+Legal status

+United States

-In fact, as of 2021, most non-native species of Ipomoea are currently illegal to cultivate, possess, and sell in the U.S. state of Arizona, and before 4 January 2020, this ban applied to native species, too.
+as of 2021, most non-native species of Ipomoea are currently illegal to cultivate, possess, and sell in the U.S. state of Arizona, and before 4 January 2020, this ban applied to native species, too.
 This is because some species of Convolvulaceae (like Convolvulus arvensis and Ipomoea × leucantha) have been known to cause problems in crops, especially in cotton fields.

-Ipomoea aquatica is a federal noxious weed, though some states, like Texas, have acknowledged its status as a vegetable and allow it to be grown.
+Ipomoea aquatica is a federal noxious weed, though some states do not adhere to this regulation; it can be illegal to grow, import, possess, or sell without a permit.
+However, Texas has acknowledged its status as a vegetable and allows it to be grown.